vintageplayer/VTU_CSE_LABS/Sem IV Microprocessors Lab/README.md

-REQUIREMENTS
+# REQUIREMENTS

-ASSEMBLER
+# ASSEMBLER

 To run these codes, an assembler is required.

 MASM 8086 has been used to develop and test the codes.
-A copy has been included in the repository.
+Andcopy has been included in the repository.

-DOS-ENVIRONMENT
+# DOS-ENVIRONMENT

 If an OS supprting execution of dos commands is not available, emulators can be used.